What Happens If You Lie On A Life Insurance Application?

 - your physician medical records

-If something on the above doesn’t jive with the information on the insurance application, most likely your application will be delayed until more information is received.
+If something on the above doesn’t jive with the information on the insurance application, the carrier will delay until it receives more information.
 Depending on the situation, that can take additional weeks or months.
-Consequently, if the omitted information is material in nature, your insurance could be declined.
+Consequently, if the omitted information is material in nature, your application could be declined.
+If you have a policy, and this information is presented after-the-fact, then the carrier will rescind your policy.
+Rescind essentially means they will pay back your premiums and erase your policy from its records, like it never existed.
+Had underwriting had this information, they would have never issued a policy in the first place.

 If You Slip Through Underwriting And Issued A Policy

-If you are able to pass through the underwriting and deliberately lie on your application by omitting material information, the insurance carrier will issue a policy.
-But, it you are caught, your policy can become void.
+If you are able to pass through the underwriting and deliberately lie on your life insurance application by omitting material information, the insurance carrier will issue a policy.
+But, if you are caught, your policy can become void.
 How?
 All life insurance contracts contain a two-year contestability period in which an insurance company can rescind and void the life insurance.
 For example, let’s say you don’t tell the insurance company you smoke, but then in a few months you develop stage IV cancer and then you die.
 Most likely, the insurance company will open up an investigation and find out that you were a smoker, but did not disclose that material information.
 When that happens, the insurance company probably won’t pay the death benefit.
 Instead, it may just refund the premiums to your beneficiaries.
+They will rescind your policy.

 We understand there can be “gray area” questions.
 Some questions, you can say “yes and no”.
 Insurance companies understand this.
 As long as there was no intent to defraud and no misstatement of material fact, then you should be fine.